Skip to main content

 Consider adding margin to your account

-Learn how you can use margin to buy securities and diversify your portfolio with your Merrill Edge Self-Directed account.
+Learn how you can use margin to buy securities and diversity your portfolio with your Merrill Edge Self-Directed account.

 Not yet a Merrill client?
 Open an account with Merrill